 An in-depth Guide To the Best time to see bears at Brooks Falls

-When to Visit Brook falls
+When to Visit Brooks Falls

 This is certainly a loaded question.
 Brooks Falls is a place unlike any other for bear viewing in Alaska.
 If your dream is to see bears catch fish on the falls, this is it; there is no alternative.
 I personally have been to Brooks Falls over 200 times in the past 2 years, being a fishing guide and King Salmon local has provided me with this wonderful opportunity & amazing insight as to when the best time for bear viewing at Brooks Falls takes place.